 I can’t get money from my parents.
 I can’t do any more business in school either- then how can I make some money?

 Then I turned to the internet!

-I kind of tried out almost all money making activities on the internet that didn’t require you to make any investment.
+I tried out almost all money making activities on the web that didn’t require you to make any investment.
 Pay per view emails, bux sites that pay you to view ads, surveys, referrals, and what not.
 They did pay me- but it was less than a few dollars for several hours of my time.
 It was simply not worth the effort.